Only in Barcelona for a few days? Then here is my itinerary for 3 days in Barcelona with some of the best things to see and do in the city!

 Like most beach destinations, there’s an array of water sports to choose from.
 But be warned, the beach is exceedingly busy during peak summer and over the weekends.

 A bit like with Parc Guell, Barceloneta is an amazing place for sunset.
 Just grab yourself a sangria and watch the world go by.

 Barcelona Cathedral is another example of the amazing architecture in the city.
 Then again, there are so many buildings around the Gothic Quarter that are stunning too.

-One of my favourite things to do in Barcelona is to get lost around the Gothic Quarter.
+If you’re looking at what to do in Barcelona then I really recommend getting lost around the Gothic Quarter.
 It doesn’t matter which side street you walk down, you always find something new and exciting like a little local patisserie or an independent clothes shop.

 That’s what I love about the Gothic Quarter.
 You always come across somewhere new.
 Check out this area of the city and you’ll see what I mean.